 Choosing the Best Lens

-counsel each patient on the best approach catered to the patients' needs and lifestyle.
+counsels each patient on the best approach based on their needs and lifestyle.
 Help us understand your vision goals by downloading and printing this packet

 to bring with you to your consultation.